-EXAMPLE 8: Affiliates
+EXAMPLE: Affiliates

-Bob and Shirley are husband and wife.
-Bob carries on an events management business with an annual turnover of \$1.7 million while Shirley carries on a consultancy business with an annual turnover of \$1.8 million.
+Bob and Shirley are married.
+Bob has an events management business with an annual turnover of \$1.7 million and Shirley owns a consultancy business with an annual turnover of \$1.8 million.

-Bob acts in accordance with Shirley's wishes as he values her consultancy and business expertise.
-Bob is Shirley's affiliate because he acts in accordance with her directions and wishes in relation to his business.
+Bob acts in accordance with Shirley's wishes because he values her consultancy and business expertise - as a result, Bob is Shirley's affiliate because he acts in accordance with her directions and wishes in relation to his business.
 Shirley will need to count Bob's turnover in working out her aggregated turnover.

-However Shirley is not Bob's affiliate as she does not act in accordance with his wishes or in concert with him in relation to her business.
+However, Shirley is not Bob's affiliate because she does not act in accordance with his wishes or in concert with him in relation to her own business.

-EXAMPLE 9: Not affiliates
+EXAMPLE: Not affiliates

-Matt and Sandy are husband and wife.
+Matt and Sandy are married.
 They share in the running of their household.
-Matt carries on a cleaning business with an annual turnover of \$1.7 million while Sandy carries on a bakery with an annual turnover of \$1.8 million.
+Matt owns a cleaning business with an annual turnover of \$1.7 million and Sandy has a bakery with an annual turnover of \$1.8 million.